hirefire/hirefireapp/README.md

-# HireFireApp.com - The Heroku Worker Monitor
+# HireFireApp.com - The Heroku Worker Manager

 See the official website for more information!